iguanacore/acs-modding-guide-iguana/information/Formations(Zhen).md

 - `<EquipmentNeed>` - Item required for activation.
 Mostly used with Pillars and Diagrams
 - `<EsotericaNeed>` - Manuals learned required for activation
 - `<SkillNeed>` - Minimum Skill level required
-- `<GongKindCondition>` - should set a requirement for the element or name of the law of the cultivator, but as of the current version, it’s not functional
+- `<GongKindCondition>` - should set a requirement for the element or name of the law of the cultivator, but it doesn't work that way

+To set a certain Gong requirement or a specific element, use `<GongNeed>` instead of `<GongKindCondition>`.

 You can have multiple `<li>` under a single condition, but you can’t stack them into each other.
 This is why the node above doesn’t require the diagram for activation.

 ## General concepts